Elizabeth Holmes’s fraud conviction adds another chapter to the history of white-collar crime

-The more than three-month long trial, which centered on whether Holmes purposely misled investors and patients about how effective her company’s blood-testing machines were, was swamped by reporters and curious onlookers, in much the same way other big white-collar criminal trials had been in the past.
+The more than three-month-long trial, which centered on whether Holmes purposely misled investors and patients about how effective her company’s blood-testing machines were, was swamped by reporters and curious onlookers, in much the same way other big white-collar criminal trials had been in the past.

 After seven days of deliberation, the jury found Holmes guilty of one count of conspiracy to commit wire fraud and three counts of wire fraud against specific investors.
 She was found not guilty on four other counts including defrauding patients.
 The jury deadlocked on three more charges of defrauding specific investors.

-The U.S. has a history of building up its business leaders, and tearing them down just as quickly when they’re accused of wrongdoing.
-Here’s a look at some of the biggest white-collar scandals of the last few decades, including some that went to trial and others that didn’t.
+The United States has a history of building up its business leaders and tearing them down just as quickly when they’re accused of wrongdoing.
+Here’s are some of the biggest white-collar scandals of the last few decades, including some that went to trial and others that didn’t.

 Enron